Rikusvr375/RIKVAN25113_FTO2502_Group-A2_Rikus_van_Rooyen_JSL02/README.md

 - YouTube
 - ChatGPT

+## Features Used and Implemented
+- A feature that asks for a certain project name, description, and whether the project classifies as a **TODO**, **DOING**, or **DONE** category.
+- If the user indicates that the project is to be completed but is not yet marked as done in both tasks, a message will pop up saying:
+  *"There are no projects done yet—get to work!"*

 ## Expected Outcome

 A functional task entry system that ensures accurate data collection, validation, and structured storage while maintaining clean and well-documented code for easy future modifications.